marp-team/marp-cli/README.md

 ### Convert to PDF (`--pdf`)

-If you passed `--pdf` option or the output filename specified by `--output` (`-o`) option ends with `.pdf`, Marp CLI will try to convert into PDF file by using [Google Chrome], [Chromium], [Microsoft Edge], or a Chromium based browser.
+If you passed `--pdf` option or the output filename specified by `--output` (`-o`) option ends with `.pdf`, Marp CLI will try to convert Markdown into PDF file through the browser.

 ```bash
 marp --pdf slide-deck.md
 marp slide-deck.md -o converted.pdf
 ```

-> :information_source: All kind of conversions except HTML require [Google Chrome], [Chromium], [Microsoft Edge], or a Chromium based browser.
-When an unexpected problem has occurred while converting, please update your browser to the latest version or try installing [Google Chrome Canary].
+All kind of conversions except HTML _require to install [Google Chrome]<!--, [Chromium]-->, [Microsoft Edge], or any [Chromium] flavored browser._ When an unexpected problem has occurred while converting, please update your browser to the latest version or try installing [Google Chrome Canary].

->
+[google chrome canary]: https://www.google.com/chrome/canary/

-> If you want to use a browser other than Google Chrome, Chromium, or Microsoft Edge, specify the path to a Chromium based browser using the `CHROME_PATH` environment variable.
+> :information_source: If you want to use Chromium or flavored browsers to convert, you have to specify the path to the binary through the `CHROME_PATH` environment variable.
 For example: `CHROME_PATH=$(which brave) marp --pdf slide-deck.md`

-[google chrome canary]: https://www.google.com/chrome/canary/

 If your slide deck had included [Marpit presenter notes] as HTML comment, you can add note annotations to the lower left by using `--pdf-notes` option together with `--pdf`.